Two Awesome New Exhibits for NYC Kids: Shipwreck! and the Art of the Brick

 The only downside to The Art of the Brick is that there's just one semi-interactive element: The chance to write your name on a Lego and stick it on a free-form sculpture.
 So if your kid needs hands-on building fun, you're probably better off visiting the new Legoland Discovery Center in Westchester.

 Shipwreck!
-Pirates & Treasure and The Art of the Brick are both on view through Sunday, January 5 at Discovery Times Square, 226 West 44th Street between Seventh and Eighth Avenues.
-In advance for each exhibit: $20.50 for adults, $15.50 for children ages 4-12, at the door: $1 less per person.
-Combo ticket for both exhibits: $30.50 for adults, $25.50 for children ages 4-12; at the door: $1 less per person.
+Pirates & Treasure closed in January 2014.
+The Art of the Brick is on view through Sunday, May 11 at Discovery Times Square, 226 West 44th Street between Seventh and Eighth Avenues.
+In advance: $19.50 for adults, $16.50 for children ages 4-12.

 Find out about other awesome exhibits for family in our Museum Guide.